75 Kihapai

 No analysis available

-I searched for phrases like "fireworks view," "watch fireworks from the lanai," or any statement about seeing fireworks from the unit.
-The remarks only discuss location, lanai, and beach access, so there is no evidence of fireworks views.
+I searched for phrases like "fireworks view," "watch fireworks from the lanai," or being able to see fireworks from the unit.
+The remarks mention Kailua location, beaches, and canal adjacency, but nothing about fireworks views.

 No analysis available